 God isn’t calling you to forgive so He can rub your nose in what offended or hurt you.
 He is asking you to forgive because when you do, you will inherit all that he has for you.

-The above article is adapted from the excellent book, Praying Through the Deeper Issues of Marriage: Protecting Your Relationship So It Will Last a Lifetime by Stormie Omartian, published by Harvest House Publishers.
-There is a lot more to the above article that comes from the chapter on “If Forgiveness Doesn’t Come Easy” that you may find helpful in reading.
+This article is adapted from the excellent book, Praying Through the Deeper Issues of Marriage: Protecting Your Relationship So It Will Last a Lifetime by Stormie Omartian, published by Harvest House Publishers.
+There is a lot more information to the above article that comes from the chapter on “If Forgiveness Doesn’t Come Easy” that you may find helpful in reading.

 In addition, you will find that there are other helpful chapters you can read on anger, rudeness, and abuse.
-There are also chapters on communication break downs, depression, negative emotions, having children dominate your marriage, addictions and other destructive behaviors, outside influences on your sexual relationship, hardness of heart, distance in your relationship, the “D” word, infidelity, if one decides to leave home, lost hope, and more.
-Each chapter also has Scripture Truths to Stand on as well as Prayers for Protection on those particular subjects and Prayer Breakthroughs for you and also for your spouse.
+There are also chapters on communication break downs, depression, negative emotions, having children dominate your marriage, addictions and other destructive behaviors.
+Each chapter also has Scripture Truths to Stand on as well as Prayers for Protection on those particular subjects.
+Plus, there are Prayer Breakthroughs for you and also for your spouse.
 This is an excellent book that we highly recommend!